Help & Documentation

 MCP Integration

-AI SkillsBank supports the Model Context Protocol (MCP), allowing MCP-compatible tools like Claude Desktop, Claude Code, Cursor, and Windsurf to connect directly to the public skills library.
+AI SkillsBank is also a Model Context Protocol (MCP) server, so MCP-compatible tools like Claude Desktop, Claude Code, Cursor, and Windsurf can connect to it natively — no copy-paste.
+It works two ways:

 Portfolio